 PBOR Membership Types

-The Paulding Board of REALTORS® (PBOR) has 2 annual memberships:
+The Paulding Board of REALTORS® (PBOR) has 1 annual membership:

 Note for DRs: Fees must also be paid per licensed agent within the company.
 Paying fees on agents within an office does not automatically qualify them for membership; each agent must complete an application and fulfill all necessary requirements.

 Paulding REALTORS® Partners help support our members and our community!An Affiliate Partner is an individual who does not hold an active real estate license but has interests in the real estate profession.
 Four sponsorship levels provide Partners exposure throughout the year.

 Visit our Partner Levels & Benefits page for more details.

 In order to join the Board, you will need to pay the prorated amount of your membership fees and an application fee.
 PBOR's, GAR's, and NAR's fiscal cycles are based on a calendar year, January 1 - December 31.

 Click here to determine how much you will pay to start a new membership today.

 NOTE: Membership dues are non-refundable.
 Application fee is waived for applicants that have a current and active REALTOR® membership.